YunchuZhang/single-class-object-detection/README.md

 https://drive.google.com/open?id=17upbN20WpzLEGCzFVWJJ1gHlAbXrsopB

+# how to train and test

-To run the code, you should use:
+To train the code, you should use:

 python run_train.py

-And GPU is needed with Mxnet
+And GPU is needed with Mxnet,maybe you need to change the path of data you load

+final test could be used to test the model as below: